tralamazza/relayr-firmware-nrf51-modules/README.md

 - Obtain a license for the [nRF SDK](https://www.nordicsemi.com/eng/Products/Bluetooth-Smart-Bluetooth-low-energy/nRF51822), soft device version 7.
 You can obtain a license when buying a development kit.

+- Download the [GNU Tools for ARM Embedded Processors](https://launchpad.net/gcc-arm-embedded), unpack it and add its "/bin" folder to your $PATH

 ## Installing the firmware